WildChild83/BlastForth/README.md

 `gforth main.fs`

-This will produce the file "test.gen" in your Project folder, which can be launched and tested with any Genesis emulator.
-If you're using Gens for instance, do this:
+This will produce the file "test.gen" in your Project folder, which can be launched and tested with any Genesis emulator (or run on real hardware with an Everdrive or ROM burner).
+If you're using the Gens emulator for instance, do this:

 `gens test.gen`

-If your emulator says "hello" to you, then you have successfully Blasted Forth!
+If the emulator says "hello" to you, then you have successfully Blasted Forth!

 # Style Notes